 “What is it?”
 Adam asked.

 “We’re surrounded.”
 I rose to my feet.
 Pulling out my celestial bronze blade, I glared at the tree that surrounded our path.
 “Come on out!
-Ogers!
+Ogres!
 I know you’re here, so come out!”

 “Adam.
-Do you know how to activate the pyrokinesis?”
+Do you know how to activate your pyrokinesis?”
 I asked.

-“You take on the four on the left.
-I’ll take on the four on the right.” conveyed as I walked forward.
-Charging in, I slashed right through the gut of an Oger.
+“You take the four on the left.
+I’ll take the four on the right.” conveyed as I walked forward.
+Charging in, I slashed right through the gut of an Ogre.
 In a walling of cries, the remaining three charged at me.
 Side stepping their attacks, I kept focus on the one he had injured.

 It was better to kill off the weakest link first, but if I were to follow that logic, I would’ve killed them all in one strike.
-Gazing at the wounded Orge, I smiled.
+Gazing at the wounded Ogre, I smiled.
 “Moretes.”
-I whispered and in a sudden plague of dark aura the oger died.
+I whispered and in a sudden plague of dark aura the ogre died.
 Turning my attention to the remaining three, I smiled as I sheathed my sword.

-“Ogers?
-Forgive me, for you have sined.”
+“Ogres?
+Forgive me, for you have sinned.”
 I sighed.
 “Tres si mueres.”
 I smiled and in the bat of an eye I walked away to notice an explosion of dark aura.

-When I caught up with Adam, he was standing in front of an arcon circle.
+When I caught up with Adam, he was standing in front of a crisp circle.
 He didn’t say a word but he did learn how to control his power enough to contain it.

 “Four down.”
 He smirked.